magmide/purpose-talk/slides.md

 </style>

 <!--
-Here's a function in the dependently typed proof language Coq.
-It's quite a mouthful, but it does the thing we want.
-The type of this function is: `forall (n: nat), {b: bool | b = true <-> n = 1}`, which is read as "forall n which is a nat (natural number), return a b which is a bool such that b is true if and only if n = 1"
-It would be nice if that type wasn't so long, but it works!
-Using Coq and the the `lia` tactic (which can automatically solve lots of simple math problems, it stands for "linear arithmetic"), we can write a function that is *provably correct*.
-Of course guaranteeing a function always correctly says if a number is 1 is pretty lame, but you can do much more powerful things using a proof language like Coq. there are quite a few more important concepts that make coq and languages like it powerful, but dependent types are the main idea at the heart of them all.
+coq
+this function does what we want here's how to read function type it's long, but it works! this is lame, but can be more powerful more ideas, dependent types are the core one
 -->

 ---